Nyssa, Black Gum or Tupelo: Planting and Care

 • Stake if necessary

-• Firm the soil and water generously until established, continuing for the first 3 years after planting
+• Firm the soil and water generously until established, as well as during the first 3 years after planting

 • Mulch around the base to retain moisture in summer